ritwickdey/vscode-live-server/docs/settings.md

      "liveServer.settings.proxy": {
         "enable": false, //set it true to enable the feature.
+        "proxyRules":[
+            {
                 "baseUri": "/", //from where you want to proxy.
                 "proxyUri": "http://localhost/php/" //the actual url.
+            }

+        ]

     },
     ```